commons-teaching/SBL.20004.2022_group_B-OlaAatmika/SBL.20004.2022_group_B-OlaAatmika_Report.md

 ![image](https://user-images.githubusercontent.com/102287683/171937320-b4a37ce6-a45f-48ea-9193-6f010722762d.png)

   3. enoxolone produced by Sinningia cardinalis,Saintpaulia grotei and Saintpaulia ionantha.
 Enoxole is also know as glycyrrhizin acid, that consists physiological properties like anti-inflammtory, antioxidant, and antimicrobial activities.
-It also plays role in treatment of various dermatological disorders.
+It also plays role in treatment of various dermatological disorders (A Kowalska, 2019).

 ![image](https://user-images.githubusercontent.com/102287683/171937978-ff4972cd-3a66-4229-b78c-2139dbd4ea86.png)